manig139/repos-testing/README.md

 # jenkins-pipeline

-Code for Kubernetes Deployment of a Nginx web server through Jenkins
+Code for Kubernetes Deployment of a Nginx web server through Jenkins repo by mani